The Best GPS for Your Boat: From Basics to Bells and Whistles

 Before GPS, most ocean-going ships used Long Range Navigation, or LORANS for short, but that only had an accuracy measured in the tens of miles.

 Now, it's hard to understate just how important GPS is to today's sailors.
 In short, it's as vital as a buoyancy aid or a life raft.
-Without GPS, countless people would have sailed off course and become lost at sea.
+Without GPS, countless people would have sailed off course and become lost upon the salty sea.

 Before technology, sailors would navigate using the stars, charts or visible land.
 Learning these old skills is a dying art, so what does that modern boater rely on?
 Technology, that's what.